 Anthropology

-iv.
 Genetics / Botany / Zoology / Biology

-- v.
-Written records.
+Written records,

-- vi.
 Geology.

-- vii.
 Electronic sources.

 Unwritten sources

-2011 pl qn l Give two unwritten sources of information on History and Government.
+2011 p1 qn 1 Give two unwritten sources of information on History and Government.
 (2 marks)

-- (i) Oral traditions/oral source
+Oral traditions/oral source

-- (ii) Archaeology/palaeontology
+Archaeology/palaeontology

-- (iii) Genetics
+Genetics

-- (iv) Linguistics
+Linguistics

-- (v) Anthropology Any 2xI = 2 marks
+Anthropology Any 2x1 = 2 marks

 Oral Traditions

-2001 p2 qn I. What is oral tradition as a source of History?
+2001 p2 qn 1.
+What is oral tradition as a source of History?

-i.
-Oral tradition as a source of History involves the study of historical information based on what has been handed down from one generation to another by word of mouth/verbally.
-(I mark)
+Oral tradition as a source of History involves the study of historical information based on what has been handed down from one generation to another by word of mouth/ verbally.
+(1 mark)

 Forms of oral traditions

-- > Myths
+Myths

-- ➤ Legends
+Legends

-- > Proverbs
+Proverbs

-- > Songs
+Songs

-- ➤ Folktales
+Folktales

-- ➤ Poems
+Poems

 Advantages of oral traditions

-- > It is important in the study of history within other social studies - > They integrate the study of history with other social studies - It is cheap since it doesn't require experts or special equipment. - ➤ It compliments other sources of history.
+It is important in the study of history within other social studies

+They integrate the study of history with other social studies

+It is cheap since it doesn't require experts or special equipment.

+It compliments other sources of history.
-Disadvantages of oral traditions

-2000 gn I Give two shortcomings of oral traditions as a source of History.
-(2 marks)

-i.
-They may contain biases and exaggerations

-- ii.
-They may be inconsistent and inaccurate due to handling down from one generation to another by word of mouth - iii.
-It may be difficult to distinguish what was real from what was imaginary - iv.
-Omissions of facts due to failure in memory - It is difficult to give correct dates and chronology of events.
+Disadvantages of oral traditions 2000 gn 1 Give two shortcomings of oral traditions as a source of History.
+(2 marks) They may contain biases and exaggerations They may be inconsistent and inaccurate due to handling down from one generation to another by word of mouth It may be difficult to distinguish what was real from what was imaginary Omissions of facts due to failure in memory It is difficult to give correct dates and chronology of events.
+Linguistics This is the scientific study of languages People who speak similar languages are assumed to be from the same family.

-Linguistics

-- > This is the scientific study of languages - > People who speak similar languages are assumed to be from the same family.

 How the form, content, vocabulary and the historical experience of the people who speak a given language could be illustrated.

-- ➤ Distribution of languages.
+Distribution of languages.
 The smaller the distribution, the less influential or younger the language.
-The more widespread it is, the stronger or older it might be. - ➤ Relationship between languages.
-People who speak related languages might have a common origin, be connected, or have close contact sometime in the past. - ➤ Variations between languages of the same family indicate how long ago the break in contact occurred.
+The more widespread it is, the stronger or older it might be.
+Relationship between languages.
+People who speak related languages might have a common origin, be connected, or have close contact sometime in the past.
+Variations between languages of the same family indicate how long ago the break in contact occurred.
 Greater variations show longer periods of separation.

-- Makes it easy to trace peoples interactions and course of movement - It is easier to identify groups with similar language traits e.g. Khoisan - Information is easy to obtain as language is a cultural phenomenon. - It is cheap since only needs to travel to an area of study.

-- > Some words could be omitted or distorted while translating the language. - ➤ It is time consuming.
-Delayed acquisition of information since it takes long to learn a particular language. - ➤ Where loan words corrupt the parental language, inaccuracies may occur.
-Various languages may have similar words but with different meanings. - > The borrowing of words might corrupt or interfere with the parent-language. - > Some languages have become extinct.
+Advantages Makes it easy to trace peoples interactions and course of movement It is easier to identify groups with similar language traits e.g. Khoisan Information is easy to obtain as language is a cultural phenomenon.
+It is cheap since only needs to travel to an area of study.
+Disadvantages Some words could be omitted or distorted while translating the language.
+It is time consuming.
+Delayed acquisition of information since it takes long to learn a particular language.
+Where loan words corrupt the parental language, inaccuracies may occur.
+Various languages may have similar words but with different meanings.
+The borrowing of words might corrupt or interfere with the parent-language.
+Some languages have become extinct.

-Archaeology

-- Archaeology is the study of the antiquity, is the study of material remains from the past human life and culture. - These materials can be artefacts or Eco facts. - Artefacts are material remains of what early man used or that influenced his way of life.
-They include the following:
+Archaeology Archaeology is the study of the antiquity, is the study of material remains from the past human life and culture.
+These materials can be artefacts or Eco facts.